The Wind-Up Bird Chronicle

 "So why not four breasts?
 What's the difference?"

-I took another moment to think it over, but I couldn't find an answer.
+I took another moment to think it over, but I couldn't find an

 "Do I ask too many questions?"